Experiences from candidates who have passed the CertAVP:

 Sarah Mason BSc BVSc PhD MRCVS

-Sarah enrolled in the CertAVP in 2008 and is currently doing a residency at the University of Liverpool
+Sarah enrolled in the CertAVP in 2008 and completed August 2012

 I started the CertAVP in 2008.
 I decided to enrol with the RVC for all of my modules as I thought it would be more streamlined to work with just one provider.
 I liked the modular structure of the qualification; as a relatively new graduate when I started I considered doing various combinations of clinical modules before finally focusing on medicine.